uidaholib/data-management-guide/README.md

 ## About the Theme

-This repository is built on "Just the Docs" theme (<https://github.com/pmarsceill/just-the-docs>).
+This repository is built on "Just the Docs" theme (<https://github.com/pmarsceill/just-the-docs>) (MIT license).
 The theme was forked in 2021-04 and all files are included in this repository (rather than as a gem theme).